The Best Car Seat for Travel (For Every Age!)

 There are lots of travel car seat bags available now to help you lug your car seats around the airport.
 Some even have backpack straps and some have roller wheels to make it even easier to bring them along.
 I have lots of friends who use (and rave!) about these accessories.
 Personally, I don’t use a car seat bag.
 For me, it’s just one more thing to bring along!
 I also find that when the luggage attendant sees something in a bag they tend to be less careful about it!
 When they see a car seat out in the open they know they can’t just toss it around (hopefully!).
 Perhaps if I traveled with my more expensive car seats, I would be more inclined to use a bag, but for now, I’m not sold on the need for one.

 Renting a car seat?

 Sometimes even the most portable car seat is just too much of a pain to bring on your trip.
 On several occasions, especially when we have been renting a car, we have rented a car seat.
+We’ve mostly had great experiences renting form a car rental company, especially if we go with a big name like Budget or Alamo.
 A few times we had a car seat that was quite old and worn, and on one occasion we had a seat that wasn’t properly rated for my child’s size.
-Renting from a car rental company is essentially at your own risk, as they don’t reserve the seats ahead of time.
+Renting from a car rental company is at your own risk, as they don’t reserve the seats ahead of time.
 We will still occasionally do this, especially if we aren’t planning on using the seats a lot during the trip.